MayaHachach/Digital_Twin/ReadMe.md

 Update is done automatically from the odometry data that is being transformed to the global frame

 3- Offline object handling:
+for objets that arent connected to ROS like chairs, tables...etc.

 4- Human Correction:
 To start human correction, first, you need to send the current objects with their corresponding locations to the XR-Agent,